akkified/HTML-CSS-and-Javascript-for-Web-Developers/site/Games/fighting-game-main/README.md

 Hi!

-This is my project for Durpy Bird!
+This is my project for Fight!

 **_Do you want to see it?_**